argilla-io/distilabel/docs/technical-reference/tasks.md

 ### Custom TextGenerationTask

-You can create your own Custom Text Generation Task, by creating a class that inherits from `TextGenerationTask` itself.
+You can create your own custom `TextGenerationTask`, by creating a class that inherits from `TextGenerationTask` itself.
 There, you can override the default parameters to create a Task object suited to your specific needs, and also include custom functions.

 === "Template for custom TextGenerationTask"